top of page

 • Delay the same critical decisions until the opportunity evaporates.

-This is the most dangerous form of being "stuck" because it masquerades as caution.
+This is the most dangerous form of being stuck because it masquerades as caution.
 You are not slow because you are lazy.
 You are circling because your emotional GPS has forgotten how to find the highway.

 “Think about the times you have found yourself on the Grey Grid Roundabout.”